Stumbling block: Judaism

-The Leviticus warning is developed in rabbinical Judaism as lifnei iver "before the blind."
+The Leviticus warning is developed in rabbinical Judaism as lifnei iver "before the blind".

 Christianity

-Catholicism
+Catholic writings

 "Scandal" is discussed by Thomas Aquinas in the Summa Theologica.
 In the 1992 Catechism of the Catholic Church, it is discussed under the fifth commandment (Thou shalt not kill) section "Respect for the Dignity of Persons".

-Active scandal is performed by a person; passive scandal is the reaction of a person to active scandal ("scandal given" or in Latin scandalum datum), or to acts which, because of the viewer's ignorance, weakness, or malice, are regarded as scandalous ("scandal received" or in Latin scandalum acceptum).
+Actively scandalise is performed by a person; to be passively scandalised is the reaction of a person to active scandalisation ("scandal given" or in Latin scandalum datum), or to acts which, because of the viewer's ignorance, weakness, or malice, are regarded as scandalous ("scandal received" or in Latin scandalum acceptum).

 In order to qualify as scandalous, the behavior must, in itself, be evil or give the appearance of evil.
 To do a good act or an indifferent act, even knowing that it will inspire others to sin — as when a student studies diligently to do well, knowing it will cause envy — is not scandalous.
 For example, to ask someone to commit perjury is scandalous, but for a judge to require witnesses to give an oath even when he knows the witness is likely to commit perjury is not scandalous.
 It does not require that the other person actually commit sin; to be scandalous, it suffices that the act is of a nature to lead someone to sin.
 Scandal is performed with the intention of inducing someone to sin.
 Urging someone to commit a sin is therefore active scandal.
 In the case where the person urging the sin is aware of its nature and the person he is urging is ignorant, the sins committed are the fault of the person who urged them.
 Scandal is also performed when someone performs an evil act, or an act that appears to be evil, knowing that it will lead others into sin.
 (In case of an apparently evil act, a sufficient reason for the act despite the faults it will cause negates the scandal.)
 Scandal may also be incurred when an innocent act may be an occasion of sin to the weak, but such acts should not be foregone if the goods at stake are of importance.

-Protestantism
+Protestant writings

 The term "stumbling block" is common in Protestant writings.
 An early use was Martin Luther's consideration that the common belief that the Mass was a sacrifice was a "stumbling block."

+Scandalised by the State

+One can be scandalised by the State: They are guilty of scandal who establish laws or social structures leading to the decline of morals and the corruption of religious practice, or to "social conditions that, intentionally or not, make Christian conduct and obedience to the Commandments difficult and practically impossible."